redox-os/website/content/faq.en.md

 ### How to insert files inside Redox QEMU harddisk

+If you want to do quick changes/testing on QEMU image.

 - [Redox Book QEMU Guide]

 [Redox Book QEMU Guide]: https://doc.redox-os.org/book/ch09-02-coding-and-building.html#patch-an-image

 ### How to troubleshoot your build in case of errors

+Read all the Redox Book before to see if the problem is your build configuration or toolchain, if it don't fix your error, read:

 - [Redox Book Troubleshooting Guide]
 - [GitLab Troubleshooting Guide]